 From Invisible to Invaluable: Optimising Internal Comms ROI in FY26

-Remote employees are able to work through courses at their own pace, easily find related resources and access relevant staff details for any one-on-one questions about what they’re learning.
+An effective LMS benefits your whole team, not just new hires.
+An intranet with a built-in LMS provides a training hub for everything from onboarding to ongoing professional development.
+Remote employees can work through courses at their own pace, find related resources easily, and access relevant staff details for questions about what they're learning.

-For further tips on supporting your remote workers, why not grab a coffee and watch our webinar on this subject?
-It covers the key areas you mustn’t overlook when setting up your digital workplace, as well as important long-term strategies.
+For further tips on supporting your remote workers, watch our webinar on this subject.
+It covers the key areas you can't afford to overlook when setting up your digital workplace.

 Video insights